chocolatey/chocolatey-workshop/ReadMe.md

     }
     ~~~
  1. Type `. $profile` to reload the PowerShell profile.
- 1. Create a folder for packages if it doesn't already exist at "c:\packages" - `New-Item 'c:\packages' -ItemType 'Directory'`
+ 1. Create a folder for packages if it doesn't already exist at "c:\packages" - `New-Item 'c:\packages' -ItemType 'Directory' -Force`
  1. Navigate to the packages folder.
 All commands from here will be in that packages folder.

 ### Exercise 1: Install Visual Studio Code